leonkosak/hetzner-k3s-ha-cluster-dedicated-workers/README.md

 - dedicated servers and shared infrastructire (VMs) with variety of predefined and custom options (extensibility and replaceability of hardware,...)

 ### Is Hetzner supported by Rancher management system?
-As of Rancher v2.9.x (starting August 2024), there is no support for creating (provisioning) of clusters from Rancher on Hetzner.\
+As of Rancher v2.10.x (starting November 2024), there is no support for creating (provisioning) of clusters from Rancher on Hetzner.\
 However, this might change in the future.

 ### Why hosting for Rancher on Hetzner is a good idea?